Amazon ordered not to pull in customers who can't spell 'Birkenstock'

 “For us, Amazon is complicit,” Birkenstock’s chief Oliver Reichert told Der Spiegel.

+A spokesman for Amazon declined to comment on the court proceedings but said: “Amazon prohibits the sale of fraudulent products.”

+“We work diligently with vendors, sellers and rights owners to detect and prevent fraudulent products reaching our marketplace,” he added.

 A spokesman for the court declined to comment.
-Amazon didn’t immediately respond to requests to comment by phone and email at its Munich office.

-Reporting by Tom Sims, Georgina Prodhan and Sabine Wollrab, editing by Larry King
+Reporting by Tom Sims, Georgina Prodhan and Sabine Wollrab, editing by Larry King and Gareth Jones